 Vinyl Flooring, including standard vinyl and luxury vinyl flooring, is generally installed by gluing.
 It’s available in tiles and rolls and often comes in different profiles and colors to suit different interior decors.
 This flooring type, like the bamboo floor, can simulate the appearance of other flooring types, giving it the flexibility that is needed for a creative project or remodels.

 One of the distinctive features of this flooring type is its resilience.
-Even though it’s not as thick as hardwood, it is sturdy enough to be used in high traffic areas like the kitchen, basement, bathrooms, and dining areas.
+Even though it’s not as thick as hardwood, it is sturdy enough to be used in high-traffic areas like the kitchen, basement, bathrooms, and dining areas.
 Most importantly, they are cost-effective, more so than hardwood flooring, which endears them to most remodelers, builders, and homeowners.

 2. Cork Flooring

-This flooring type is warm and often comes pre-finished and you can treat it in every few years to keep them protected from being damaged by moisture.
+This flooring type is warm and often comes pre-finished, and you can treat it every few years to keep them protected from being damaged by moisture.
 This moisture-prevention treatment also makes them suitable for use in bathrooms and basements.
 Most importantly, you want to keep sharp objects far away as this flooring can be easily damaged with that.

 3. Hardwood Flooring

 Hardwood Flooring is made from a single source of hardwood – it can be from a tree, walnut, cherry, oak, and teak.
-They are the most aesthetic type of flooring and they are mostly installed in the kitchen and dining room and less frequently in moisture-prone areas.
+They are the most aesthetic type of flooring, and they are mostly installed in the kitchen and dining room and less frequently in moisture-prone areas.
 This is because hardwood flooring is an enemy to water, so installing it in the bathroom or laundry can spoil it quickly.
-However, they can be used in medium trafficked areas.
+However, they can be used in medium-trafficked areas.

-In addition, this type is one of the hardest floorings although, the hardness is determined by the material used in making it.
+In addition, this type is one of the hardest floorings, although the hardness is determined by the material used in making it.
 Thus, the hardest are suitable for areas where there is higher foot traffic as it can withstand the abuse and resist wear and tear longer.
 If there is medium traffic, you don’t need the thickest, although there isn’t any disadvantage if you use one.
 You can also consider looking at the different wood species and consider their rating and how they suit different areas of the home.

 This type of flooring is priced according to the material and thickness but are generally priced by the square foot, which costs less than $10 with installation cost going up to as much as $12.